supki/directory-layout/readme.markdown

 [![Build Status](https://secure.travis-ci.org/supki/directory-layout.png?branch=master)](http://travis-ci.org/supki/directory-layout)

-Directory layout is a specific format for defining directory and files locations.
+Directory layout is a specific format of defining directories and files locations.

-This library provides some methods for declaring, constructing and verifying directory layouts.
+This library provides functions for declaring, constructing and verifying directory layouts.

 # Usage

-Suppose we have simple directory layout:
+Suppose we have a simple directory layout:

 ```
 test-dir/